Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ## Summary and Next Steps

-To briefly summarize: The ML-Agents toolkit enables games and simulations built in Unity to serve as the platform for training intelligent agents.
+To briefly summarize: The ML-Agents toolkit enables games and simulations built in Unity to serve as the platform for training intelligent Agents.
 It is designed to enable a large variety of training modes and scenarios and comes packed with several features to enable researchers and developers to leverage (and enhance) machine learning within Unity.